games-automata-play/games-automata-play.github.io/_posts/2019-09-22-confVSjournal.md

 	This argument relies on the idea that your research interactions are only or mostly through your conference publications.
 	There are many other ways to share your research, as listed above: seminar talks, specialised workshops, week-long meetings, weeks-long research visits, and journal publications.
 	<br/>
-	I am tempted to add another one: I started writing a <a href="https://games-automata-play.github.io/">research blog</a>, and found that it is a useful platform for stimulating research interactions.
+	I am tempted to add another one: I started writing this research blog, and found that it is a useful platform for stimulating research interactions.
 	</div>